 12. Parkinson’s Disease

 What happens: The symptoms of Parkinson’s, which affects your body’s nervous system, often get worse gradually, and can include constipation, feeling overly full after eating, and trouble swallowing.
 It can also affect the nerves that control your digestive system, causing a condition called gastroparesis (see above in "Diabetes").

 What helps: Drink lots of water and eat fiber-rich foods to help keep yourself regular.
 Physical therapy and medications can improve your ability to chew and swallow.

 What happens: The virus can cause painful sores or infections inside your mouth or in your esophagus, making it difficult to swallow.
 Medications may also cause nausea and diarrhea, leaving you with little interest in eating.

 What helps: Your doctor may prescribe medication to boost your appetite, especially if you’re losing weight.
 It also helps to stay hydrated, eat small meals, and avoid foods that cause bloating.
 Your doctor may recommend a special diet to make sure you get enough calories.

 What happens: Your thyroid doesn’t make enough hormones to keep your body running properly.
 You might not have any appetite, yet still unexpectedly gain weight.
 It can also cause uncomfortable constipation.
 (Hyperthyroidism, or overactive thyroid, can trigger the opposite symptoms: extreme hunger and thirst, diarrhea, and weight loss.)

 What helps: Treating the disorder with thyroid medication will usually reverse the symptoms and improve your appetite.

-What happens: This infectious disease commonly causes gastrointestinal symptoms such as vomiting, stomach cramps, diarrhea, and loss of appetite.
+What happens: This infectious disease commonly causes gastrointestinal symptoms such as bloating, weight loss, fatigue, and stomach discomfort.